-Open Enrollment is the time when you can enroll in, or make changes to, your medical, dental, vision, supplemental life, FSA, HSA and select voluntary benefits for 2017.
-Take some time to review your Open Enrollment Kit (arriving at your home address around October 14 or available online), peruse the website, schedule a one-on-one consultation, or attend a GUWellness Fair where representatives from all the benefit plans will be available to answer your questions.
+Open Enrollment is the time when you can enroll in, or make changes to, your medical, dental, vision, supplemental life, FSA, HSA and select voluntary benefits for 2018.
+Take some time to review your Open Enrollment Kit, peruse the website, schedule a one-on-one consultation, or attend a GUWellness Fair where representatives from all the benefit plans will be available to answer your questions.

-- If you don't plan to participate in an FSA and don't need to make any changes to your benefits for 2017, you need not take any action.
+- If you don't plan to participate in an FSA or an HSA and don't need to make any changes to your benefits for 2018, you need not take any action.
 Your premiums will automatically adjust.

 - If you elected or made changes to your Supplemental or Spouse Life Insurance during this Open Enrollment, you must complete a Statement of Health Form and return it directly to MetLife.

 - Make sure that you finalize and submit your changes!
 In order to complete your election process, it is important that you click through all of the screens in the Open Enrollment Change Event.
 The final confirmation screen will have an I Agree box that you will need to check before clicking the Submit button to finalize your election.
 If you miss either of these steps, your election changes will not be submitted.
 Remember, if you have begun your Open Enrollment Change Event you can revisit your elections at any time by logging in to GMS,hitting the Benefits icon and clicking the button that says Change Open Enrollment.
 Any time you make changes, you must continue through to the confirmation page and click on the I Agree and Submit buttons for your changes to take effect.

 You can make changes to your Open Enrollment elections any time until November 16, even after you've submitted them.
 Just log in to gms.georgetown.edu and click on the Benefits icon, then click the Change Open Enrollment button to open your elections again.
 The last submitted election will take effect on January 1, 2016.